SEE-GEO/regn/README.md

 # Robust Estimation of Global precipitation using Neural networks (REGN)

-As acronym, REGN stands for *Robust Estimation of Global precipitation using Neural networks*.
-At the same time, *regn* [rɛŋn] is the swedish word for *rain*.
-The aim of the REGN project is to developed a neural-network based implementation of the GPROF algorithm.
+The acronym REGN stands for *Robust Estimation of Global precipitation using Neural networks*.
+At the same time, *regn* ([rɛŋn]) is the swedish word for rain.
+The aim of the REGN project is to develop a neural-network based implementation of the GPROF algorithm.

 This repository is used to collect all of the code and and results from